 Hello Everyone!
-We’re back in action!
-After the last couple of months with the Azores on lockdown, the team finally had the freedom to go out together in nature again 😊.
+It’s true, we’re back in action!
+After the last couple of months with the Azores on lockdown, the team finally had the freedom to go out together in nature again ?.
 Fun Activities, in collaboration with Junta Freguesia Lomba S. Pedro, began work on making a new canyoning and hiking trail in Jan 2020.
 So, for our first venture, we decided to check out our project to see if mother nature had caused any damage in our absence.

 Being one of the newest members of the Fun Activities team, I was warned that this hike is about 6km long and rated as difficult, so, armed in my sturdy hiking boots, I was ready to go!
 I was very excited about seeing this new route as I was promised an adventure full of surprises!